Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Conclusions

 \section{Conclusions}

 The paper contains a combined discussion of the previously obtained results for the two W~UMa-type binaries, AW~UMa (P1) and $\epsilon\,$CrA (P2).
-Both binaries were subject to time monitoring at a high spectral resolution, and they share many physical properties, notably the very small mass ratio and early-F spectral type.
-Their similarity resulted mainly from the availability of instrumentation, yet it has revealed interesting and unexpected details discussed in this paper.
-Also, the later analysis of $\epsilon\,$CrA, which is a simpler binary, helped to interpret unexplained features observed in AW~UMa.
+Both binaries were monitored over time at high spectral resolution, and they share many physical properties, notably the very small mass ratio and early-F spectral type.
+Their similarity largely stems from the availability of instrumentation but has revealed interesting and unexpected details discussed in this paper.
+Additionally, the later analysis of $\epsilon\,$CrA, which is a simpler binary, helped to interpret unexplained features observed in AW~UMa in P1.

 Both binaries -- particularly AW~UMa -- have been repeatedly observed photometrically, and their light curves perfectly agree with the common-equipotential light-curve-synthesis model of \citet{Lucy1968a,Lucy1968b}.
-However, the spectroscopic view shows a more complex picture: the binaries are not rotating as solid bodies, as required by the strict Lucy model, but they show several phenomena which are related to circumbinary flow with velocities not exceeding 20 -- 30 km~s$^{-1}$.
-Velocities of that order are predicted in the \citet{Step2009} model of W~UMa binaries, in which the energy transport between the binary components is envisaged as an optically thick belt of the matter originated from the Roche-lobe overfilling primary component (Section~\ref{mod-kst}).
-It remains to be investigated if such relatively moderate velocities, relative to the free-fall or orbital velocities of about 300 km~s$^{-1}$, invalidate the application of the Lucy model to photometric solutions.
+However, the spectroscopic perspective presents a more complex picture of a circumbinary flow with velocities not exceeding 30 -- 50 km~s$^{-1}$.
+Such velocities, moderate compared to the free-fall or orbital velocities of about 300 -- 350 km~s$^{-1}$, are predicted in the \citet{Step2009} energy transport model of W~UMa binaries.
+This model envisages an optically thick stream or belt of matter originating from the Roche-lobe-overfilling primary component, which retains its heat during the transport (Section~\ref{mod-kst}).
+The observed W~UMa-type variations result from the changing visibility and eclipses of this energy-carrying belt, whose eclipse and visibility-aspect variations closely resemble those of the Roche model geometry.

+We note (Figure~\ref{fig_Eps_spot}) that the observed rotational velocities of the $\epsilon\,$CrA secondary are very similar to those expected for a rigidly rotating Roche model in the first half of the orbit ($\phi = 0.25$).
+In contrast, the second half of the orbit ($\phi = 0.75$) shows possible settling of the velocities to lower rotational velocities.
+This behavior is exactly as predicted for a flow that initailly fills the critical lobe and then loses its energy, drifting closer to the secondary's otherwise invisible surface.
+The same effect is not as clearly visible in the much more complicated case of AW~UMa (Figure~\ref{fig_AWUMa_spot}), which was also a less-well observed binary.